manymoments/manymoments.github.io/_posts/synchronous-consensus-omission-faults.markdown

        // as a primary receiving from a client on receiving cmd from a client library: if a "notify" message has not been sent in this view: send ("notify", cmd, view) to all replicas

-       // as a primary or backup replica on receiving cmd from a client library and my-cmd is not empty: or on receiving ("notify", cmd, view) from any replica: if a "notify" message has not been sent in this view: send ("notify", cmd, view) to all replicas my-cmd :=  cmd
+       // as a primary or backup replica on receiving ("notify", cmd, view) from any replica and my-cmd is empty: if a "notify" message has not been sent in this view: send ("notify", cmd, view) to all replicas my-cmd :=  cmd

           if active == true and log[0] is empty: // if the replica did not decide yet
              // commit